 Brighton Kendo is a club run by a collective of qualified volunteers with the ambition to promote kendo to the public in the area of Brighton and Hove.
-Our activities are open to children and adults with no upper age limit.
+Our activities are open to adults with no upper age limit.
 There are almost no physical constraints and all activities can be carried out safely.

 What is Kendo?